Chimp Crazy: Production

-Eric Goode was intrigued by those who had pet monkeys and chimpanzees and raised them as their own children.
+Eric Goode was intrigued by people who raised pet monkeys and chimpanzees as their children.
 Initially, Goode wanted to focus on Connie Casey of the Missouri Primate Foundation, however, Casey declined an interview.
-Following the success of Tiger King, dealers in exotic animals became hesitant to speak with Goode.
-For this production, he hired Dwayne Cunningham, a former circus clown and animal trainer, to pose as a "pro-ownership" filmmaker to approach Haddix.
+Following the success of Tiger King, dealers in exotic animals became hesitant to speak with Goode, who they felt portrayed them in a negative light.
+For this production, Goode hired Dwayne Cunningham, a former circus clown and animal trainer, to pose as a "pro-ownership" filmmaker to approach Haddix.
 Haddix later told Rolling Stone that she would have never participated in the documentary if she knew Eric Goode was involved.
 Yet even after finding out Goode's role, Haddix continued to participate and let Goode interview her for over a year.

 Background

 The Missouri Primate Foundation featured in Chimp Crazy has roots in a 1960s pet shop owned by Connie Braun Casey, Braun's Barn, in Festus, Missouri.
 Though Casey had been collecting exotic animals for years, she bought her first chimp in 1972.
-In a 2018 interview, Casey talked about her decision to find a dealer to buy "wild caught" chimps before the law (Endangered Species Act) made it too difficult.
+In a 2018 interview, Casey talked about her decision to find a dealer to buy "wild caught" chimps before the Endangered Species Act went into effect.
 Casey bought two chimps and bred them, selling babies for $40,000 up to $65,000.
 She started a business, Chimparty, renting out baby chimps for children's birthday parties, nursing homes, and TV and film productions.

 In 1992, one of the chimps owned by Casey bit off her husband's nose.
 Concerned about negative press coverage, Connie Casey started a nonprofit, Missouri Primate Foundation, while continuing to run Chimparty and selling primate pets.
 The Missouri Primate Foundation took in adult chimps previously sold as pets or retired from show business.

 In 2001, a 28-year-old chimp named Suzy escaped and was shot and killed by Jason Coats, a 17-year-old who lived next door.
 Connie Casey took out a newspaper ad to "Make sure Suzy's killer is punished!"
 Coats was charged with felony property damage and misdemeanor animal abuse.
 Casey also posted a sign in her yard blaming Coats for the killing and providing his address.
 The documentary crew interviewed Coats for Chimp Crazy but his story didn't make it to the final edit.